Carl Zimmerman (producer)

-Carl Zimmerman (born November 15, 1939) is an American producer and talent agent.
+Carl Zimmerman (born November 15, 1939) is an American theatre producer and talent agent.
 He is a current advisor and project scout for leading television and cable networks, mainly HBO and CBS.

 Early life

 Zimmerman was born in Brooklyn, the son of Esther Schwartz, a school teacher, and Julius Zimmerman, a talent agent.
 At age 17 he went to work for his father as an assistant before opening his own agency in 1961.

 Career

 Zimmerman was known for representing clients such as Academy Award winners Spencer Tracy, Bette Davis, Gene Kelly, Paul Muni, and Claudette Colbert.
 In an interview with The Washington Post, Zimmerman stated, "The entertainment industry is one of the greatest in the world, it has given me my life and education, I have always worshiped and adored talent, it's been a huge privilege".